xinjuezou-whi/whi_rviz_plugins/README.md

 ### Local position

-Modify the Offsets to adjust the local position:
+Modify the offsets to the center of frame to adjust its local position:

 ![local](https://user-images.githubusercontent.com/72239958/187211993-2fa4fc94-10c3-432e-85df-b959d0695dc2.gif)